General Guide by The All Tomato

-- Dragon (drag, drake) is a fearsome monster that rests in the south river pit.
-It knocks back enemies when taking flight.
-Its attacks deal a painful amount of damage, and they also splash, damaging units behind its target.
+- The Elemental Dragon (drag, drake) is a fearsome monster that rests in the south river pit.
+It knocks back champions after it is first attacked.
+Its attacks deal a painful amount of damage, and they also splash, damaging units behind the target.
 It is immune to CC.

 - The Rift Herald is a tough enemy found in the north river pit.
 At the start of fights, Herald will charge through enemies, knocking them aside.
 It uses a special attack at certain HP thresholds that deals extra damage in a cone.
 Herald also takes reduced damage from ranged attacks.
 However, it has a vulnerable eye on its back that causes massive bonus damage when attacked from behind, while open.
-Herald Herald does NOT respawn once killed.
+Herald will respawn once.
 It will de-spawn to make way for Baron Nashor.

 - Baron Nashor (worm, nash, baron) is the most powerful monster on the Rift.
 He resides in the north river pit, replacing the Herald at 20 minutes.
 Baron weakens those he attacks - they deal less damage to him, and take increased damage from all sources.
 He also has a large arsenal of abilities, including a stun, slow, knockup, and knockback, some of which can be avoided.
 He is immune to CC.